tiendu/tiendu.github.io/src/content/blog/2025-05-18-being-average.md

 Maybe it was the quiet realization that I was forcing myself through a life that no longer felt like mine.

-Eventually, I dropped out completely.
+Eventually, I dropped out.

-I can dress it up with context.
+I can dress that up with context.
 I can explain that the path was not right, that things changed, that life moved in another direction.

 All of that may be true.

-But the simple version is still there.
+But the simple version remains:

 I failed the second year.

-I redid it.
+I repeated it.

 I reached halfway through the third year.

 Then I left.

-Then I moved to Singapore for my bachelor's degree.
+After that, I moved to Singapore for my bachelor's degree.

-That was another turn.

 A new country.